aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

     # Activate or deactivate IGMP snooping for all l3leaf devices | Optional default is true
     igmp_snooping_enabled: < true | false >

-  # The node groups are group of one or two nodes where specific variables can be defined related to the topology
+  # The node groups are group of one or multiple nodes where specific variables can be defined related to the topology
   # and allowed L3 and L2 network services.
   # All variables defined under `defaults` dictionary can be defined under each node group to override it.
   node_groups: